EXPERIENCED FAIRFAX DUI LAWYER WILL FIGHT FOR JUSTICE ON YOUR BEHALF

-It’s not difficult to get arrested for DUI – driving under the influence – in this state.
+It’s not difficult to get arrested for DUI – driving under the influence – under Virginia state law.
 In 2018, more than 19,000 people were convicted of DUI in Virginia.
 All drivers with a blood alcohol content (BAC) level of 0.08% or higher are considered to be driving under the influence.

-Virginia law is even tougher on drivers under the age of 21.
-Drivers under 21 can be convicted of DUI with a BAC level at 0.02%.
+Virginia DUI law is even tougher on drivers under the age of 21.
+Drivers under 21 can be convicted of DUI with a blood alcohol content level at 0.02%.

 WHAT CAN BE THE CONSEQUENCES OF A DUI CONVICTION?

-If you hold a professional license in Virginia, a DUI conviction will probably prompt disciplinary action by your professional licensing board.
-If you’re an immigrant, a conviction for driving under the influence may trigger a deportation action.
+If you hold a professional license in Virginia, a drunk driving conviction under Virginia law will probably prompt disciplinary action by your professional licensing board.
+If you are an immigrant, a conviction for driving under the influence may trigger a deportation action.

-Moreover, when the charge is DUI, you’ll need help navigating through two separate legal mazes.
+Moreover, when charged with DUI charges, you will need help navigating through two separate legal mazes.
 You’ll face a criminal DUI charge and a separate, “administrative” driver’s license suspension.

 WHAT ARE THE PENALTIES FOR A DUI CONVICTION IN FAIRFAX, VIRGINIA?